Bmaina/dofa-eurosat-segmentation/README.md

 ---

-## 🧠 The Model — DOFA Foundation Model
+## 🧠 The Model-DOFA Foundation Model

 > **What is a Foundation Model?** A foundation model is a large AI model trained on massive amounts of data that can be reused and fine-tuned for many different tasks.
 Instead of training from scratch every time, you start with a model that already understands the world, similar to how a human expert brings prior knowledge to a new problem.